Sapne Suhane Ladakpan Ke: 6 months later

 Mayank and Gunjan miss each other, returning home to tell family they failed to unite.
-Bittu is hospitalised; Rachna still cares of him.
-It turns out that Gunjan has lost her memory due to an accident, a truth that also leaves Rachna heartbroken.
+Bittu is hospitalized; Rachana still cares of him.
+It turns out that Gunjan has lost her memory due to an accident, a truth that also leaves Rachana heartbroken.
 She finds a job of decorator at the house of Omkar Luthra, who is shocked to see her because she looks like his late wife, Divya.

-Omkar's son Lucky is attached to Rachna, thinking she's Divya.
+Omkar's son Lucky is attached to Rachana, thinking she's Divya.
 Omkar learns that his brother Lalit killed Divya, and gets him arrested.
-He thanks Rachna, who consoles Lucky.
+He thanks Rachana, who consoles Lucky.
 Gunjan and Mayank affirm to forget the past and start afresh.
-Kabir returns, and Rachna still loves him.
-Eventually, he also realises his love for her but due to his past deeds Rachna's family first disagrees but later accepts him and they marry.
+Kabir returns, and Rachana still loves him.
+Eventually, he also realizes his love for her but due to his past deeds the Garg Family first disagrees but later accepts him and they marry.

-Rachna and Gunjan turn out to be pregnant.
-In the end, all family members pose for a group photo.
+Rachana and Gunjan turn out to be pregnant.
+In the end, all the Garg Family members pose for a group photo.